Taming-the-BEAST/Prior-selection/README.md

 ----

 # Practical: H3N2 flu dynamics - Heterochronous data
-In this tutorial, we will estimate the rate of evolution from a set of virus sequences that have been isolated either at one point in time (homochronous) or at different points in time (heterochronous or time-stamped data).
+In this tutorial, we will estimate the rate of evolution from a set of virus sequences that have been isolated either at one point in time (homochronous data) or at different points in time (heterochronous or time-stamped data).
 We use the hemagglutinin (HA) gene of the H3N2 strain spreading across America alongside the pandemic H1N1 virus in 2009 {% cite cdc2009 --file Prior-selection/master-refs %}.

 The aim of this tutorial is to obtain estimates for the: